 When students enter college, it might not be always easy for them to make a smooth transition from school to college writing.
-Teachers usually have many remarks to the level and the style of writing, and you are not always quite sure what they mean.
+Teachers usually have many remarks on the level and the style of writing, and you are not always quite sure what they mean.

-During college studying, you’ll learn how to perform numerous writing tasks ranging from summarizing a reading to writing a coursework or an essay.
+During college studying, you’ll learn how to perform numerous writing tasks ranging from summarizing a reading to writing coursework or an essay.
 This article will provide you with information about the difference between high school and college writing.

-Argument as a Major Peculiarity of College Writing
+The argument as a Major Peculiarity of College Writing

 In college writing, argument refers to a logically arranged flow of statements that provide readers with three main things they expect to find in an essay: